-- Use plastic covers for pillows, mattresses and box springs.
+- Use plastic covers for pillows, mattresses, and box springs.
 Avoid overstuffed furniture and down-filled bedding or pillows.

 - Wash your bedding every week in hot water.

-- Don't allow smoking in your house.
+- Don't allow anyone to smoke in your home.

-- Vacuum twice a week.
+- Vacuum once or twice a week.

 In the Car